 Resources for the Handicapped

 We also provide a Resources page to help all of our readers with anything they might possibly need including Addiction and Disease, Driving, Elderly, Emergency Disaster, Law, Labor, and Veterans and Disability.
-These resources were provided to us with the help of many organizations including EducatorLabs.org, PublicHealthCorps.org, AddictionCenter.com, Drugrehab.org, Disasterweb.net, Elderimpact.org, Forfamilyhealth.net, Rheumatoidarthritis.org, Thepreventioncoalition.org, and Detoxtorehab.com.
+These resources were provided to us with the help of many organizations including EducatorLabs.org, PublicHealthCorps.org, AddictionCenter.com, Drugrehab.org, Disasterweb.net, Elderimpact.org, Forfamilyhealth.net, Rheumatoidarthritis.org, Thepreventioncoalition.org, Detoxtorehab.com, and PB Institute Addiction Treatment.
 We greatly appreciate what these organizations are doing for their cause and take pride in the fact that they have chosen to share their resources with Confessions of the Professions.

 The Amazing Handicapped Woman and How She Uses The Internet

 I interviewed a woman by the name of Tracy, who keeps busy as a mother, an ASL tutor, and a freelance writer, and also runs the website, www.deafblindconfessions.com.
 I asked her several questions about her disability to get an understanding of what it was like for her to use the Internet.
 Tracy is deaf and legally blind and has been since birth, with her eye sight deteriorating as she got older.
 By the look of Tracy’s website, if she did it by herself, I must say, as a web designer myself, she did a wonderful job.
 I love the beauty of simplicity and ease of navigation, and if there is anything her website portrays, it is just that.
 She has certainly designed it for a handicapped audience.